thanhnghiadk/syntactic_HME_generation/README.md

     }

-We are updating the source code to make all the processes of data generation available.
+PS: We are updating the source code to make all the processes of data generation available soon.